Logging4J/CurryMod/README.md

 ## Building

 Requirements:
-- Also a Brain except baitpl he dont need a brain
+- Also a Brain except baitpl he dont need a brain (he does need one hes getting fucking booted off)

 build like other projects :)
 yes